sdr-enthusiasts/docker-acarshub/README.md

       - STATION_ID_ACARS=YOURIDHERE
       - FREQS_ACARS=130.025;130.450;131.125;131.550
       - ENABLE_ACARS=true
+    volumes:
+      - acars_data:/run/acars
 ```

 ## Ports

-No exposed ports are necessary to run the container.
-However, the built in webserver is available on port `80` if you wish the view messages in realtime.
+The built in webserver is available on port `80` if you wish the view messages in realtime.

 ## Volumes / Database

-No volumes are needed to run the container.
-However, this container does log messages to a database.
+It is recommended to give the container a volume so that database and message data is persisted between container restarts/upgrade.
 If you wish to persist this database between container restarts, mount a volume to `/run/acars/`.

 The database is used on the website for various functions.
 It is automatically pruned of data older than 7 days old.